MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ### Build and run

-Use the container built on a Dockerfile as setup above.
+Use the container built on a Dockerfile as set up above.

 We use `rm` here to delete the container each time as we don't care about persisting any data in the container.
 And if you don't use the flag, then you'll end up creating a whole of lot of identical containers everytime you run `docker run` or `docker build`, which you'll have to cleanup later.